About Mahjong Master Cheung

-“Fuk Hing Lung” (復興隆麻雀廠) used to be one of the leading mahjong tile manufacturing factories in family business in Hong Kong.
+“Fuk Hing Lung” (復興隆麻雀廠) used to be one of the leading mahjong tile manufacturing factories in family business in old Hong Kong.
 My grandfather was an apprentice when he was very young.
-He setup mahjong manufacturing business in 1950s.
-The factory was moved to Kowloon City in 1963.
-The business was passed to my father who witnessed the growth of Hong Kong manufacturing industry in 1980s-1990s.
-During the peak period, it achieved half proportion of mahjong parlors’ business with restricted no of licenses given to 99 parlors only.
-The mahjong tiles were also supplied to some restaurants, hotels and club houses in Hong Kong.
+He setup the mahjong manufacturing business in Kowloon City in 1963.
+The factory was moved to Kowloon Bay in 1989.
+The business grew rapidly along with the growth of Hong Kong manufacturing industry in 1980s-1997.
+The products were supplied to the market including restaurants, hotels, mahjong parlours and club houses in Hong Kong.
+The business did support quite a number of master craftsman families with very stable job over the decades.

-In “Fuk Hing Lung” Factory, each family member played an important but interesting role:
+In the factory, each family member played an important and interesting role.

-– Younger uncle: Cutting mahjong tiles into pieces, grinding and polishing mahjong tiles
+1. Younger uncle: responsible for cutting mahjong tiles into pieces, grinding and polishing the tiles

-– Grandmother, mother and two aunts: painting and rub off the paint on mahjong tiles
+4. Grandmother, mother and two aunts were responsible for painting and rubbing off the paint on mahjong tiles

 1) Put mahjong tiles on top of the lamp box, that is easier for sculpture